 GnuCash is compatible with Windows, Mac OS X, GNU/Linux, BSD, and Solaris.
 There is a companion app for Android that will let you track expenses on the go and later import them into the desktop software.

-AceMoney Lite bills itself as the best Microsoft Money or Quicken alternative.
+AceMoney Lite bills itself as the best Quicken alternative.
 You can manage your budgets, track your finances in multiple currencies, keep an eye on your investments and analyze your spending habits.
 You can also do online banking.
 As this is the lite version, you're limited to two accounts; the full version supports unlimited accounts.

 AceMoney Lite is compatible with Windows and Mac OS X.